How To Register an Off Highway Vehicle

 OHV license plates are green or red self-adhesive stickers with a numbering system unique to OHVs.

 You Will Get a Green or Red Sticker

 A green or red sticker is issued according to the following criteria:

 Green stickers are issued for all 2002 year model and older OHVs, including those that were previously issued a red sticker, and to 2003 and newer vehicles that comply with the California Air Resource Board emission standards for California.
 Green stickers allow year round use at all California OHV riding areas.

 Red stickers are issued only for 2003 and newer year model OHVs that are not certified to California OHV emission standards and which have a "3" or "C" in the eighth position of the vehicle identification number (VIN).
 Red stickers allow seasonal use only in California OHV riding areas.

-For sticker placement information, and to see a sample, see the Off-Highway Vehicle License Plates brochure.
+For sticker placement information, and to see a sticker sample, please refer to the brochure, Off-Highway Vehicle License Plates (FFVR 16).

 NOTE: If your OHV is a motorcycle that you use solely in organized racing or competitive events on a closed course, you may obtain a permit that allows transportation of the vehicle to and from course events.
 The permit, for which there is a fee, is a reflectorized, red and white, numbered sticker that must be mounted on the vehicle in a clearly visible location.
 This permit remains valid until the vehicle is sold or dismantled.

 Documents Needed to Register an OHV That Has Never Been Registered in California